joemoose/psiops/docs/playing.md

 ## Reaction Roll

-When the PCs encounter an NPC whose reaction to the party is not obvious, the GM may roll 2d6 and consult the following table:
+When you encounter an NPC whose reaction to your team is not obvious, the GM may roll 2D6 and consult the following table:

 | 2 | 3–5 | 6–8 | 9–11 | 12 |
 | :-: | :-: | :-: | :-: | :-: |